styx-static/styx/contributing.md

-# Contribute to Styx
+# Contributing to Styx

+Thank you for being interested in contributing to this project!
+Feel free to ask questions on the issue tracker.

 ## Setting up a development environment

-Setting up a development environment requires to have `nix` and to clone a few repositories.
+Setting up a development environment requires to have `nix`.

 ### Preparation